steveberardi/starplot/docs/examples.md

 <br/>

-Check out the [tutorial](tutorial.md) and code reference to learn more about using starplot!
+Check out the [tutorial](tutorial.md) and code reference to learn more about using Starplot!
 {.text-subtitle .text-center}

 <br/>